 Scampton, Lincoln, UK

-Over the last hundred years since the formation of the Royal Air Force and the commissioning of RAF Scampton, there has always been a significant relationship between the air base, our Church and the community.
+Over the last 100 years since the formation of the RAF and the commissioning of RAF Scampton, there has always been a significant relationship between the station, our Church and the community.
 Our church building has now been included on the English Heritage 'At Risk register.